-Well, as much as we like to complain about the media, that's the one arena in which we've definitively got our political forefathers beat.
-While most present-day news outlets lean one way or the other politically, at least we have the concept of journalistic objectivity and integrity.
+Well, as much as we can complain about the media, our political forefathers may still have us beat.
+While most present-day news outlets lean one way or the other politically, at least we have some concept of journalistic objectivity and integrity.
 America's first newspapers were literal propaganda machines for the parties, full of viciously, preposterously false political diatribes (often written anonymously by Hamilton, Jefferson, and their proxies) in language even Donald Trump might consider colorful.
 You may hate the New York Times or the Washington Post, but believe me––they've got NOTHING on the National Aegis.
 And maybe that's the most important lesson our history has to teach us –– that we've never fallen quite as far as we think we have from the proverbial tree.
 And that politically abused as they often are, a small handful of ideas and their real-world consequences continue to shape the American experiment.

 CORRECTION: an earlier version of this post erroneously referred to Jefferson's political party as the Democratic, rather than the Republican party.
 Thanks to the reader who pointed this out.